rarible/sdk/README.md

 })
 ```

-When order is created, it's propagated to all users of the Protocol.
+When the order is created, it's propagated to all Protocol users.
-Any app can initiate process to fill the order.
+Any app can initiate the process to fill the order.

 ```ts
 const {